 ASF Factor Components of ASF Category Total regulatory capital (excluding Tier 2 instruments with a residual maturity of less than 1 year); 100% • Other capital instruments and liabilities with an effective residual maturity of 1 year or more; • Deferred tax liabilities with a residual maturity of 1 year or greater; and • Minority interest with a residual maturity of 1 year or more.
-95% Stable demand deposits, saving deposits and term deposits with a residual maturity of less than 1 year provided by retail and small business customers.
-90% Less stable demand deposits, saving deposits and term deposits with a residual maturity of less than 1 year provided by retail and small business customers. • Funding with a residual maturity of less than 1 year provided by non- financial corporate customers; Operational deposits; • Funding with a residual maturity of less than 1 year from sovereigns, PSEs, and multilateral and national development banks, Bahrain's Social Insurance Organization and GCC PIFs (where the PIF is a controller of the bank); 50% • Other secured or unsecured funding with a residual maturity between 6 months and less than 1 year not included in the above categories, including funding provided by central banks and financial institutions; • Deferred tax liabilities with a residual maturity of between 6 months and less than 1 year; and • Minority interest with residual maturity between 6 months and less than 1 year.
-ASF Factor Components of ASF Category • All other liabilities and equity not included in the above categories, including liabilities without a stated maturity (with a specific treatment for deferred tax liabilities and minority interests); 0% NSFR derivative liabilities net of NSFR derivative assets if NSFR derivative liabilities are greater than NSFR derivative assets; and • "Trade date' payables arising from purchases of financial instruments, foreign currencies and commodities.
+95% Stable demand deposits, saving deposits and term deposits with a residual maturity of less than 1 year provided by retai l c ustomers.
+90% Less stable demand deposits, saving deposits and term deposits with a residual maturity of less than 1 year provided by retail and small business customers.
+Funding with a residual maturity of less than 1 year provided by non- financial corporate customers; Operational deposits; • Funding with a residual maturity of less than 1 year from sovereigns, PSEs, and multilateral and national development banks, Bahrain's Social Insurance Organization and GCC PIFs (where the PIF is a controller of the bank); 50% • Other secured or unsecured funding with a residual maturity between 6 months and less than 1 year not included in the above categories, including funding provided by central banks and financial institutions; • Deferred tax liabilities with a residual maturity of between 6 months and less than 1 year; and Minority interest with residual maturity between 6 months and less than 1 year.
+ASF Factor Components of ASF Category • All other liabilities and equity not included in the above categories, including liabilities without a stated maturity (with a specific treatment for deferred tax liabilities and minority interests); NSFR Shari'a-compliant hedging contract liabilities net of NSFR Shari'a- 0% compliant hedging contract assets if NSFR Shari'a-compliant hedging contract liabilities are greater than NSFR Shari'a-compliant hedging contract assets; and 'Trade date' payables arising from purchases of financial instruments, foreign currencies and commodities.